nanoMFG/Face_Mask_tool/doc/SPD/Face_Mask_tool_SPD_v1.0.0.md

 ### 3.5 User Outreach Plan
 <!-- List upcoming activities designed to elicit user feedback and/or engage new users.
 Use issues for activities that will be completed this iteration-->
+This tool will be advertised on nanoHUB via the nanoHUB newsletter.
+It will also be sent to faculty instructors who may use this tool in their classes.

 ## 4. Data And Quality Attributes